sqlxpert/backup-events-aws/README.md

 Later, he added a function to rewrite AWS Backup lifecycle objects, so that backups could be deleted after they'd been copied.
-Paul does not remember what he put in that fuction, and he has moved on from the company, but he does remember wishing for a self-documenting solution.
+Paul does not remember what he put in that fuction, and he has moved on from the company, but he does remember wishing for a simpler, self-documenting function.

 So, Paul decided to write a new solution from scratch, on his own behalf.
 The benefits?

-- One CloudFormation template replaces three.
-It can also seed a StackSet, for deployment at scale.
+- One CloudFormation template replaces three, so that advanced users can also use it to create a StackSet for deployment at scale.
+Whether the current AWS account and region match the backup account and backup region determines which AWS resources are created, and what the source and target strings are.

 - Advanced users can provide a multi-region KMS key.
 For now, Paul is not publishing his test key definitions and key policies.
 The risk that an LLM